Jonah Heim Player Props: Rangers vs. Rays

 Jonah Heim At The Plate

-- Among qualifying hitters in MLB action, he ranks 27th in batting average, 76th in on-base percentage, and 55th in slugging.
+- Among qualified hitters in MLB play, he ranks 29th in batting average, 74th in on-base percentage, and 53rd in slugging.

-- In 71.7% of his 53 games this season, Heim has picked up at least one hit.
-He's also had 16 multi-hit games.

-- He has hit a long ball in seven games this season (13.2%), leaving the park in 3.3% of his trips to the dish.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.